 Then when it came time to name this brand, I knew I was opposed to using my own name, so I went with the only other name that made sense.

 —You say you reject the term "olfactive artist" in your bio.
 Why is that?
 Do you not view perfume as art?

-Mostly, I'm of the opinion that—thanks to social media(?)—there are just too many self-proclaimed artists of all stripes making work that has nothing interesting, or even anything at all, to say.
-There's so much drivel and bullshit.
-There's a difference between art as a hobby and art as a serious pursuit.
-The bullshit artist is even a millennial stereotype?
-I'm insufferable, but even I've got some boundaries.
+I'm insufferable as a human, but even I've got some boundaries.
+I just don’t want to be someone calling every turd I make art or myself an artist.
 If you think I'm an artist and want to call me that, I can't stop you (though I might cringe).
-HOWEVER, DISCLAIMER: if I ever accept a commission to design a fragrance for someone else, I'll claim the title 100%, if only for the legal protections it can make room for.
+HOWEVER, DISCLAIMER: if I ever accept a commission to design a fragrance for someone else, I'll claim the title of “artist” 100%, if only for the legal protections it can make room for.

 —But do you view your own perfumes as artworks?